America’s Most Unusual Spite Houses

 www.atlasobscura.com/alamedaspitehouse

-According to a handful of sources, this skinny house was built to annoy the city and a neighbor.
+According to several sources, this skinny house was built to annoy the city and a neighbor.
 In the early 1900s, Charles Froling owned land at the corner of Crist Street and Broadway.
 These same sources claim the City of Alameda (near Oakland) took a portion of Froling’s property for a street expansion.
-So in an effort to annoy the city and neighbors, Froling built this 10 foot wide home in 1908 in the remaining portion of his property.
-Although just 10 feet wide, 20 feet tall and 54 feet long, it has nearly 1150 square feet of space.
+So, to annoy the city and neighbors, Froling built this 10-foot-wide home in 1908 in the remaining portion of his property.
+Although just 10 feet wide, 20 feet tall, and 54 feet long, it has nearly 1150 square feet of space.

 Related: Hyatt Centric: A Top Choice in San Francisco’s Fisherman’s Wharf